mlibrary/about-ebc/src/content/stories/2022-08-20-why-do-readers-like-open-access-books.md

 storyImage: assets/low-income-institutions.jpg
 date: 2022-08-20T23:41:26.040Z
 ---
 They come from all around the world, with a majority of individual readers from outside North America.
-Every day, hundreds of individual readers access University of Michigan Press open-access books and receive a gentle prompt - please fill in a few details to tell us why you were interested in this book.
+Every day, hundreds of individual readers access University of Michigan Press open-access books and receive a gentle prompt - "please fill in a few details to tell us why you were interested in this book."
 The request quickly disappears, but many readers - grateful for a free ebook - are happy to respond.

-Based on an analysis of over 5,000 of these responses, recorded on our Fulcrum open-source platform, we've identified five key groups that benefit from open-access books:
+Based on an analysis of over 5,000 of these responses, recorded on our [Fulcrum open-source platform](https://www.fulcrum.org/), we've identified five key groups that benefit from open-access books:

 * International readers in low-income countries